sheygildas/-Lift-_and_Shift_Local_App_Setup_to_AWS/README.md

 ### :lock: Create Security groups

-- Let's start by creating security group for the load-balancer and name it "vprofile-ELB-SG'.
+- Let's start by creating `security group` for the load-balancer and name it `vprofile-ELB-SG`.
-- Set 'inbound rules' to allow 'HTTP' on port '80' and 'HTTPS' on port 443 from Anywhere
+- Set `inbound rules` to allow `HTTP` on port `80` and `HTTPS` on port `443` from Anywhere

 ![Project Image](project-image-url)

-- Create another security group for our application and name it 'vprofile-app-SG'.
+- Create another security group for our application and name it `vprofile-app-SG`.
-- Set 'inbound rules' to allow port '8080' to accept traffic from from the load-balancer security group 'vprofile-ELb-SG'.
+- Set `inbound rules` to allow port `8080` to accept traffic from from the load-balancer security group `vprofile-ELb-SG`.

 ![Project Image](project-image-url)

-- Lastly, create a security group for the backend services and name it 'vprofile-backend-SG'.
+- Lastly, create a security group for the `backend services` and name it `vprofile-backend-SG`.
-- Set 'inbound rules' to allow  11211 for Memcached, 5672 for RabbitMQ and port 3306 for MySQL server.
+- Set `inbound rules` to allow  `11211`for Memcached, `5672` for RabbitMQ and port `3306` for MySQL server.
 - Note: application.properties file found under [src/main/resources](https://github.com/sheygildas/Local_App_Setup/tree/local-setup/src/main/resources) directory, contain all the port rhat have to be open for our application services to communicate each other.
 - Allow all traffic from backends' own security group so that the backend services can communicate with each other.